Magda Nachman Acharya

-Magda Nachman Acharya (20 July 1889 – 12 February 1951) was a Russian Empire-born painter, draftsman, and book illustrator.
+Magda Nachman Acharya (20 July 1889 – 12 February 1951) was a Russian-born painter, draftsman, and book illustrator.

 Early life and education

 Magda Nachman was born in Pavlovsk (a suburb of St. Petersburg), Russian Empire, into a well-to-do and cultured family.
 Her father, Maximilian Nachman, was a Jew from Riga.
 A graduate of the law faculty of St. Petersburg University, he had the right to live in the capital.
 He served as a legal adviser at the German embassy as well as to the Nobel Brothers’ Petroleum Production Company.
 Her mother, Klara Emilia Maria von Roeder, was a Lutheran Baltic German.
 Magda and her siblings were brought up in the Lutheran faith.
 After graduating in 1906 from the Saint Anna Gymnasium, known as the Annenschule, she began attending art classes at the Mutual Aid Society of Russian Artists.
 Between 1907 and 1913, she attended the Zvantseva Art Academy, in St. Petersburg, where she studied with Léon Bakst, Mstislav Dobuzhinsky, and Kuzma Petrov-Vodkin.